Why is MoDOT Concerned with Historic Preservation?

 - Identify Historic Properties – Determine project’s area of effect, identify historic properties, and evaluate historic significance;

 - Assess Adverse Effects – Assess if the project will have an adverse effect on historic properties; and

 - Resolve Adverse Effects – Avoidance, minimization, and/or mitigation of any adverse effect on historic properties.

 Section 106 encourages, but does not mandate, the preservation of historic properties.
-The goal of Section 106 is to ensure that preservation values are factored into the planning process for all federally funded or permitted projects.
-It provides assurance that agencies will assume responsibility and public accountability for their decisions when dealing with cultural resources.
+The goal of Section 106 is to ensure that preservation values and the views of consulting parties and the public are factored into the planning process for all federally funded or permitted projects.
+It provides assurance that agencies will assume responsibility and public accountability for their decisions when dealing with cultural resources, and specifically historic properties.